openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``scored_at``
      - datetime
      - Timestamp for when the assessment was submitted.

-**History**: Added 3 April 2014.

 openassessmentblock.submit_feedback_on_assessments
 ----------------------------------------------------

-The server emits these events when a student submits a suggestion, opinion, or other feedback about the assessment process.
+The server emits this event when a student submits a suggestion, opinion, or other feedback about the assessment process.

 **Event Source**: Server

+**History**: Added 3 April 2014.

 ``event`` **Fields**: